Rust Accessibility Report

 Release Date: 08/02/2018

 Platforms: Mac, PC, PS4 and Xbox One

 Genres: Action, Creative, Fighting, Open World, Shooting and Strategy

 Players: You can play this with 250 players online

 Costs: Purchase cost.
 In-game purchases

-Rust has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Rust which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.